status-im/nimbus-eth2/docs/the_nimbus_book/src/install.md

 ## Next steps

-You're now ready to move on to [running a validator on Medalla](./medalla.md).
+You're now ready to move on to running a validator.